bayesianempirimancer/pyDMBD/README.md

 batch_shape = () by default, but if you want to fit a bunch of DMBD's in parallel and pick the one with the best ELBO then set batch_shape = (number_of_parallel_models,).

-To fit the model just use the update method: model.update(y,u,r,lr=1,iters=1)
+To fit the model just use the update method: model.update(y,u,r,lr=1,iters=20,verbose='True')

       y.shape = (T, batch_shape, number_of_microscopic_objects, dimension_of_the_observable)
       u.shape = (T, batch_shape, control_dim) or u=None
       r.shape = (T, batch_shape, number_of_microscopic_objects, regression_dim) or (T, batch_shape, 1, regression_dim) or r=None

 Here T is the number of time points.
+Each iteration performs a single coordinate ascent update.

 To run a mini_batch you use latent_iters with iters = 1 (the default).
 The logic here is that you should update latents and assignments as few times before updating any parameters.
 I obtained decent results with latent iters = 5.

       model.update(y_mini_batch,u_mini_batch,r_mini_batch,lr=lr,latent_iters=5)